Best Laptops for Mechanical Engineering Students

 Is 8GB RAM enough for mechanical engineering students?

 8GB will get you through basic tasks, but you’ll hit a wall fast.
 SolidWorks recommends 16GB minimum for assemblies over 200 parts.
 ANSYS and MATLAB also benefit from more RAM.
-I’d call 16GB the realistic minimum for 2026, and 32GB the comfortable option if you plan to keep the laptop through your entire degree.
+16GB is the realistic minimum for 2026, and 32GB is the comfortable option if you plan to keep the laptop through your entire degree.
 Don’t buy 8GB thinking you’ll upgrade later, as many laptops have soldered RAM that can’t be expanded.

 Do I need a Quadro GPU, or will a GeForce work for SolidWorks?